To govern oneself primarily by ideas, principles, and preferences is a good thing.

 An incorrect (in my view) modern variant of Occam’s Razor is, “The easiest solution is usually the correct one.”

 When someone is psychologically distressed or hurt, one desperately seeks the simplest explanation.
-It is then difficult for the person to see the bigger picture.
+Once this occurs, it is often difficult for the person to see the bigger picture.

 Overconfidence and intolerance